 Boards are getting smaller whereas the current passing through the traces is getting higher.
 The consequence?
 A high temperature and heat generation.
 Ensure your PCB design has sufficient space around all components that may get hot.
 The more heat they create, the more area they will need to cool off.
 Note the placement of the critical components not to place, they are not supposed to be near heat sources.
 Your board is multi-layered?
 Or may you have assemblies with high copper content?
 If so, you may need to include cooling fans, heat sinks, and thermal reliefs, which are critical for wave soldering.

 Throughout the PCB design process, as well as the rest of the PCB manufacturing process, you should continuously check your work.
 Catching problems early on will help minimize their impact and reduce the costs of fixing them.
-Hence, look out for the testing, two common tests your design should go through are the electrical rules check and the design rules check.
+Hence, choose a PCB design vendor who will do the testing.
+Two common tests your design should go through are the electrical rules check and the design rules check.

 10. The Best PCB Manufacturer in the USA is a One-Stop Shop